 Price-wise the newer Quest 2 is cheaper than the original Quest.
 The new 64GB version is just £299 and £399 for the 256GB.

 This is the most common type of VR headset - you are plugged into a PC via a wire.
 Generally speaking, a tethered VR headset gives the user a much more immersive experience than headsets that are standalone/untethered.
 There are drawbacks to tethered headsets, however, one being that the headset, although running software of its own, is heavily reliant on your PCs graphics card and processing power.
 Most headset manufacturers will tell you what the headset needs in order to function optimally, so it’s a good idea to check this carefully.
 Aside from the Oculus Quest 2 mentioned above, there are a whole host of tethered headsets on offer.
-In the VR world, it is the HTC Vive Cosmos and Oculus headsets that generally get the most praise and there is a lot of deliberation over which one of these is better, having said that, Hewlett Packard has recently developed their latest headset, the HP Reverb G2, and is said to be a vast improvement over the Reverb G1.
-The G2 is currently available for pre-orders and due to be shipped late November or December 2020.
-It will interesting to see how the Reverb G2 compares to the likes of the others.
+In the VR world, it is the Vive Cosmos and Oculus headsets that generally get the most praise and there is a lot of deliberation over which one of these is better, having said that, Hewlett Packard has recently developed their latest headset, the HP Reverb G2, and is said to be a vast improvement over the Reverb G1.
+The G2 is due to be shipped late November and during December 2020.
+It will interesting to see how the Reverb G2 compares to the likes of the others... full test and review pending.

 If money is no object and you’re a hard-core gamer wanting the best VR gaming experience you can get, then the HP Reverb G2, HTC Cosmos and the Valve Index should be up there for your deliberation.
 Let's look at some of the best-tethered headsets available in more detail: